working-group-two/engineering-blog/pages/blog/_posts/2022-01-10-the-spec-behind-the-specs.md

 This will add tags to the composit types that doesn't have them (explicitly) set.

-## Deprecations and discurragements
+## Deprecations and discouragements

-Some things have been deprecated from earlier ASN.1 specifications, and use of these are strongly discurraged.
+Some things have been deprecated from earlier ASN.1 specifications, and use of these are strongly discouraged.

 ### ANY